tuananh/helm-oci-proxy/README.md

 - Turn legacy Helm repo into OCI Helm repo
 - Cache with GCS.

+Some potential features we can add:

+- Add namespace so we can add proxy multiple legacy helm repos, probably with a config file.
+- Add caching with S3.
+- Remove dependency on Helm CLI.

 ## Usage

 I'm using Argo Helm as an example here.